miekg/pgo/README.md

 databases it has access to - provisioning that stuff is out-of-scope - assuming your infra can deal with all that stuff.
 And make that available on each server.

-Servers running "pgo" as still special in some regard, a developers needs to know which server runs their compose file *and* you need to administrate who own which port numbers.
+Servers running "pgod" as still special in some regard, a developers needs to know which server runs their compose file *and* you need to administrate who owns what port numbers.
 Moving services to a different machine is as easy as starting the compose there, but you need to make sure your infra also updates externals records (DNS for example).